yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 If the klusterlet agent instance(pod) exists, check the logs of the klusterlet agent.

-(4) If the running instance of the pod exist(>0), check the klusterlet agent log on the managed cluster.
+(4) If the running instance of the pod exist(>0), check the klusterlet agent controller log on the managed cluster.

 ```bash
 oc -n open-cluster-management logs -l app=klusterlet --context <managed-cluster-context>
 ```

-If the klusterlet agent is running and no errors are found in the klusterlet agent log, consider other potential causes for the unknown status.
+If the klusterlet agent controller is running and no errors are found in the klusterlet agent log, consider other potential causes for the unknown status.